 Why we Raise, Train, and Donate K9s

-It takes a special dog to be a working police K-9.
+It takes a special dog to be a working police or search & rescue K-9.
 Usually Belgian Malinois, German Shepherds, or a mix of the two, future officers live in-house with Bryan and his family for daily training.
-Dogs are raised and trained one or two at at time, learning the skills they need to work patrol and/or detection.
-To fully train a dog to the point that he/she is ready to join the force can take as much as a year and cost thousands of dollars.
-The receiving police department or SAR organization that receive the dog will be saving thousands of dollars and given a dog that is ready to do his/her job.
+Dogs are raised and trained one, two or three at at time, learning the skills they need to work patrol, detection and developing their overall stability of character.
+To fully train a dog to the point that he/she is ready for donation can take as much as a year and cost thousands of dollars.
+The receiving police department, SAR organization, or Military Veteran that receives the dog will be saving thousands of dollars and given a dog that is ready to do his/her job.

 People that work with our dogs.

 In 2018 K9CS, Inc. moved to the country (well, it’s definitely more rural) town of Tolland, CT.
 We are in love with our new home, boasting over an acre of land for the puppies to explore.
 Not uncommon in New England, our yard was full of ticks.
 Enter the Experts: Tick-Be-Gone.
 Rather than use harsh[…]

 Not all dogs are destined to work with police or search and rescue groups, but our Crime Stoppers are still destined to provide a service.
 In 2018, K-9 Crime Stopper momma Mia, a German Shepherd, had a litter of puppies.
 Cali did not quite have the drive for police work, but she had the heart[…]

 K-9 Crime Stopper and fan favorite Ian the Warrior was featured on the Showtime series Billions, featuring Paul Giamatti!
 Bryan and Ian headed down to NYC for a long night of taping and lot of dog treats for Ian!
 This was a first for the charity, and suitably one of our most handsome and lovable[…]